teracyhq/blog/source/_posts/2016-11-07-how-to-develop-and-deploy-react-applications-easily-and-fast-with-webpack-es6-plus-and-docker.markdown

 we'd like to add, for example:

 - better code and component organization convention.
-The Angular 2 convention is a really great inspiration for this
+The Angular 2 convention is a really great inspiration for this.
-- update dependencies to latest versions
+- update dependencies to latest versions.
-- build the deployment Docker that should include runtime stuff only, not development stuff
+- build the deployment Docker that should include runtime stuff only, not development stuff.
-- server side code should be production ready and optimized
+- server side code should be production ready and optimized.

 And there are more to do.
 So we intent to create a better `react-redux-universal-hot-example` version, we call it `react-boilerplate`.

-The project is here at: https://github.com/teracyhq/react-boilerplate We'll announce v0.1.0 as soon as possible when it's ready.
+The project is here at: https://github.com/teracyhq/react-boilerplate .
+We'll announce v0.1.0 as soon as possible when it's ready.
 So stay tuned!
 At present we should use `react-redux-universal-hot-example`.

 ## React application consulting and developing service